li9i/ros-kinetic-karto/README.md

-The ROS kinetic SLAM package that produces the best maps of all.
+The ROS kinetic SLAM package that produces the best maps of all in high resolutons.

 Launch with